 Vasectomies: A Cause of Male Hypogonadism?

-Many men aren't aware of a little known side effect, occuring in a small minority of men, after completing a vasectomy.
+Many men aren’t aware of a little known side effect, occurring in a small minority of men, after completing a vasectomy.
 The problem is that some men may experience an odd autoimmune side effect, which often can result in hypogonadism.